Welcome to Germany!

 Germany is a country characterized by variety.
 Trendy and modern Berlin can seem a world away from the more traditional and conservative Munich.
 The gleaming skyscrapers of Frankfurt form a stark contrast to quaint Heidelberg.
 And if bustling and fast-paced Hamburg becomes too much, you can always retreat to the peaceful and picturesque Middle Rhine region.

-In Germany there are 399 institutions of higher education*, of which 111 are entitled to award doctorates, and around 230 universities of the applied sciences.
+In Germany there are around 400 institutions of higher education*, of which 120 are entitled to award doctorates, and around 205 universities of the applied sciences.
 Courses at German Higher Education Institutions cover more than 400 disciplines, and many institutions offer courses taught in English that lead to internationally recognized degrees, including Master’s and PhD.
-Prominent fields of study include: Engineering Sciences, Natural Sciences, Economics and Business Administration, Arts, Music, Architecture and Design – and there are over 1,900 international programs*, most of them taught in English, listed on the DAAD database.
-Almost half of Germany’s 2.4 million current students are women.
-With around 340,000 foreign students* enrolled at German institutions of higher education, Germany has the fifth highest number of foreign students in the world.
-The number of Indonesian students in Germany has more than doubled in the last five years.
-Currently there are 4.176 Indonesians studying in Germany*.
+Prominent fields of study include: Engineering Sciences, Natural Sciences, Economics and Business Administration, Arts, Music, Architecture and Design – and there are over 2,130 international programs*, most of them taught in English, listed on the DAAD database.
+Almost half of Germany’s 2.9 million current students are women.
+With around 320,000 foreign students* enrolled at German institutions of higher education, Germany has the fifth highest number of foreign students in the world.
+The number of Indonesian students in Germany has decreased due to coronavirus pandemic.
+Currently there are almost 4.900 Indonesians studying in Germany*.
 Germany offers various forms of research locations: All in all, there are approximately 1.000 public-funded research institutions in Germany, plus research and development centres run by industrial corporations.
-The annual research budget is about 84 billion euro (www.research-in-germany.de).
+The annual research budget is about 110 billion euro (www.research-in-germany.org).
 German universities do not charge tuition fees, neither from German nor from the international students.
-Some 41 German universities feature in the Global Top 400 of the Times Higher Education World University Rankings 2016-2017, of which 22 are in the Top 200 and seven in the Top 100 – the highest ranked German Universities being Ludwig-Maximilians-Universitat Munchen at 30, Heidelberg University at 43, and Technical University of Munich at 46.

 A sleek modern financial hub, Munich can be a little on the pricey side.
 But it won’t cost you anything to enjoy the beautiful Bavarian countryside which surrounds it.
 There’s plenty of history to enjoy too, and no visit to München would be complete without a visit to King Ludwig’s palaces and grottos.

-If you want to study in Germany at undergraduate level, great news!
-There are no tuition fees at public universities in German for undergraduate students, and this includes domestic, EU and international students.
-In Baden-Württemberg, in the future, foreign students might be charged tution fees of 1.500 Euro per semester.
-But that is still being debated.
+If you wish to study in Germany at undergraduate level, great news!
+There are almost no tuition fees at most public universities in German for undergraduate students, and this includes domestic, EU and international students except in Baden-Württemberg.
+Starting winter semester 2017/2018, universities in Baden-Württemberg charge tuition fees of 1.500 euros per semester for foreign students.

 While tuition costs are free, however, students are required to pay a nominal fee per semester of around €250 (~US$280).
 This fee covers administration, student support and other costs.